 In a more recent case3, Master Cook was critical of two agendas he described as 'overly lawyered'.
 One contained 34 questions, "many of which had numerous sub-clauses and in places descended into cross-examination".
 A second asked many questions "which were nothing more than a cross-examination" or "attempts to advance the arguments on behalf of the parties' respective positions".

 Of the 41 questions posed, only two were of assistance to him in understanding the issues on which the experts disagreed and the reasons for their disagreement.
 Master Cook went on to say that the joint statement "is for the benefit of the court and should not be a proving ground for the parties' respective cases".

 There are different views about how detailed questions should be.
 Some prefer fewer, more general questions.
 I prefer to be quite specific and sometimes include sub-clauses to ensure that experts address all the issues and don't overlook anything.

 A good tip for getting this right is to keep going back to CPR Part 35.12 and its Practice Direction and remind yourself of the purpose of the experts' meetings.

-Have you also read this recent blog by Paul Sankey, 'Valuable lessons for expert witnesses from recent cases'?
+If you enjoyed reading this blog, you might also be interested in another recent article by Paul Sankey, 'Valuable lessons for expert witnesses from recent cases'?